-Goal: To reduce free-roaming, stray and feral cat populations in the Portland Metropolitan Area using strategies that are good for both cats and wildlife.
+Goal: To humanely reduce and prevent free-roaming pet, stray and feral cat populations in the Portland metropolitan area by integrating a range of strategies that are good for both cats and wildlife.

-Our Approach: Read an in-depth account of Portland Audubon's approach to cats, written by conservation director Bob Sallinger.
+Our Approach: Read an in-depth account of the Audubon Society of Portland's approach to cats, written by conservation director Bob Sallinger.

-More than 200 species of birds utilize the Portland Metropolitan Region for some portion of their annual life cycle.
+More than 200 species of birds utilize the Portland metropolitan area for some portion of their annual cycle.
 This includes breeding, migratory and wintering populations.
 Consistent with trends nationwide, approximately 25 percent of these species are experiencing significant long-term population declines.
-This includes not only species listed as threatened or endangered, but also many species that we still take for granted such as Rufous Hummingbirds, Mourning Doves and our state bird, the Western Meadowlark.
-The primary cause of reduced bird populations is habitat loss and fragmentation, but other causes of mortality such as window strikes, pesticides, and predation by introduced species adds to the pressure on birds.
+This includes not only species listed as threatened or endangered, but also many species that we still take for granted, such as Rufous Hummingbirds, Mourning Doves and our state bird, the Western Meadowlark.
+The primary cause of reduced bird populations is habitat loss and fragmentation, but other causes of mortality like window strikes, pesticides, and predation by introduced species add to the pressure on birds.
 This can be especially true in urbanized areas where birds are concentrated into smaller and smaller habitat patches.

-There are many reasons to care.
-Our region has worked hard and invested hundreds of millions of dollars in creating ecologically sustainable and healthily landscapes for people and for wildlife as well as in engaging the community in stewardship of the natural world.
-Regardless of whether a species is endangered, threatened, declining or still healthy, our community values its wildlife and wants to see it protected and healthy.
-Reduction of free-roaming, stray and feral cat populations across the landscape is consistent with that objective.
+Our region has invested hundreds of millions of dollars in creating ecologically sustainable and healthily landscapes for people, pets and wildlife, as well as in engaging the community in stewardship of the natural world.
+Regardless of whether a species is endangered, threatened, declining or still healthy, our community values its wildlife and its pets and wants to see both protected and healthy.
+By addressing the root causes of cat over-population and promoting responsible cat ownership, we will prevent cat predation on wild birds, reduce the flow of new cats into feral cat populations, and improve the health and wellness of cats.

-- Landscape-scale reduction of cat overpopulation: Promoting reduction of free-roaming, stray and feral cat populations through a variety of methods including spay and neuter programs, Trap, Neuter and Release (TNR) and shelter-based strategies.
+- Landscape-scale reduction of cat overpopulation: Promoting reduction of free-roaming, stray and feral cat populations through a variety of methods including spay and neuter programs, Trap-Neuter-Return (TNR) and shelter-based strategies.

-- Removal of cats from designated natural areas and designated critical habitat areas: Recognizing that certain locations have been set aside specifically for wildlife and prioritizing those locations for removal of free-roaming, stray and feral cats.
+- Removal of cats from designated natural areas and designated critical habitat areas: Recognizing that certain locations have been set aside specifically for wildlife, those areas will be prioritized for removal of free-roaming, stray and feral cat impacts.

-- Safeguards for property owners who want to protect wildlife on their land: Maintaining nuisance laws that provide property owners/managers with effective, legal methods to address cats that come onto their property.
+- Safeguards for property owners who want to protect wildlife on their land: Maintaining “no trespass” and other nuisance statutes and strategies that specifically provide property owners/ managers with effective, legal, humane methods to address cats that come onto their property.

-- Indemnity for native predatory species that may prey upon free-roaming, stray and feral cats: Impacts on free-roaming cats should not be recognized as a legitimate basis for the trapping, relocation or lethal control of native predator species such as coyotes and raccoons.
+- Protection for native predatory species that may prey upon free-roaming, stray and feral cats: Impacts on free-roaming cats will not be recognized as a legitimate basis for the trapping, relocation or lethal control of native predator species such as coyotes and raccoons.

 - Responsible management of feral cat colonies that minimizes the risk of attracting, habituating and otherwise impacting native wildlife populations: Promoting Best Management Practices (BMPs) that reduce the risk of attracting wildlife populations to cat feeding areas in order to minimize risk of habituation of wildlife, disease transmission, and creation of wildlife nuisance situations such as unnaturally large congregations of wildlife populations.

-- Scientific research and adaptive management: Ongoing, rigorous assessment and evaluation of our impacts both on the ground and on the behaviors and perceptions of the public around this issue.
+- Scientific research and adaptive management: Ongoing, rigorous assessment and evaluation of our impacts on cat over-population and on the behaviors and perceptions of the public around this issue.

-Media referencing the Portland-Metro Region's efforts to reduce cat over-population:
+Media referencing local efforts to reduce cat over-population: